Actor Bruce Willis and director John Pogue have left the action-thriller “Wake”, which has been beset by financing problems.

 The project completed five days of shooting in Cleveland before shutting down in late February.
 Financier Benaroya Pictures announced on Feb.
 26 that it was working to remedy what it called a “delay” in production, asserting that shooting would start in two to three weeks.

-- Death Wish trailer: Bruce Willis plays a ruthless vigilante in this remake
+- Death Wish trailer: Bruce Willis is on a killing spree in this revenge drama

 - Piper Perabo to star in indie film with Ben Kingsley